st4sd/st4sd-registry-backend/README.md

 routing.
 As these routes won't work outside of the cluster, we will need to provide the external ones.

-You can get the external base route for your cluster with:
+In your terminal, get the external base route for your cluster with:

 ```bash
 ST4SD_AUTH_ROUTE=$(oc get route st4sd-authentication -o jsonpath='{.spec.host}')
 ```

-We can then extend the toml configuration file with:
+Run the following command from your terminal to extend the toml configuration file automatically:

 ```bash
 echo -e "\n\n[development]